 Cholesterol is "chauffeured" around the body in lipoprotein "limousines".
 Lipoproteins are lipo (fat-soluble) at one end, protein (water-soluble) at the other end and they form a spherical shell around their contents with the lipo end pointing inwards and the protein end pointing outwards.
 The shell is like the body of the limousine.
 In the shell, there are apo(lipo)proteins which are like the chauffeur, as they determine where the particles are taken up.
 HDL has apo A in its shell which makes it get taken up by receptors in the liver.
 LDL has apo B in its shell which makes it get taken up by receptors in cells, artery walls etc. The passengers are cholesterol, cholesteryl esters, phospholipids and triglycerides.
 These limousines have different types, like chylomicrons, VLDL, LDL, IDL & HDL, the difference being the type & amount of apo(lipo)protein and the relative proportions of cholesterol & the other passengers.
 There are also sub-groups of each type.

 The different variants are affected by serum triglycerides.
 High serum triglycerides (caused by a chronic over-consumption of sugary & starchy carbohydrates for activity level) result in cholesterol-depleted, triglyceride-rich particles and low serum triglycerides result in cholesterol-rich, triglyceride-depleted particles.
-As cholesterol is a powerful antioxidant, small cholesterol-depleted particles (Type B) oxidise faster than large cholesterol-rich ones (Type A).
+As cholesterol is a powerful antioxidant, smaller cholesterol-depleted particles (Type B) oxidise faster than larger cholesterol-rich ones (Type A).

 Oxidised LDL particles are "bad cholesterol" and are swallowed by scavenger macrophages.
 These expand into foam cells, which become embedded in the intima of artery walls.
 Other processes occur which cause cholesterol & calcium to accumulate as a plaque inside the media of artery walls.
 To see a cross-section through an artery wall, see the top of this page.
 Unoxidised LDL particles are not swallowed by scavenger macrophages, so unoxidised LDL particles are not "bad cholesterol".
 In young people, plaques of cholesterol with no calcium can accumulate within artery walls, making Coronary Artery Calcium (CAC) scans ineffective.
 See Stenosis Can Still Exist in Absence of Coronary Calcium.